The BBC is creating bold innovative concepts for future products, starting with a radically new service grounded in video.

 If you are looking for a sandbox to innovate radically new experiences, this is it.
 Come work with the urgency of a startup within the powerhouse that is the world's greatest public service broadcaster.

-The Senior Product Manager role will apply exceptional product acumen, a passion for cutting edge technology and start-up agility to explore the possible and make it happen.
+The Senior UX Designer will apply exceptional user experience acumen and a start-up agility to explore the possibilities and make it happen.

-The final outcome will be a minimum lovable product - the top features, exceptionally executed and passionately used by early adopters - and an investable business case to take it forward.
+The final outcome will be a minimum lovable product - the top features, exceptionally designed and passionately used by early adopters - and a compelling proposal to take it forward.

 Are you the right candidate?